Your step-by-step guide on how to send post from Japan

 Reading Time: 4 minutes

-If you have ever tried to send international post from Japan, you’ll know it can be a confusing process.
-This is truer now more than ever after Japan Post changed its requirements around labelling for international parcels.
+If you’ve ever tried to send post from Japan to another country, you’ll know it can be a confusing process — especially after Japan Post updated its requirements for international parcel labeling.

 As a study abroad student, you’ll probably want to send some things overseas, whether they’re special gifts for your loved ones or personal items you want to send back home.
 We’ve put together this guide on how to send parcels from Japan to hopefully make the process less painful and confusing!